comp426-2022-fall/a99-team-32/README.md

 9. Use **Pull requests** to propose changes and incorporate them into your code from various team members.
 10. Use **Issues** to identify and track bugs and also to communicate about various aspects of the project.

+fully documented, including setup instructions, full API documentation, and user instructions, as well as your planning workflow (notes, GitHub Project boards, discussions archives, etc.).

+team will create a <= 3-minute video describing your app to present to the class about your app.
+This can be a very basic walkthrough, or a description/presentation of features/use cases, or something else.
+Be creative.
+Think of it as an opportunity to hone your ability to pitch an idea that you have in prototype (because that is what it is).

+check deliverables.

 ## Roles

 Shuyi